-Safi Alia Shabaik earned her B.A. with honors in Fine Art at UCLA, where she was nominated for the Levinson Scholarship and studied with many accomplished contemporary artists, including Catherine Opie, Richard Jackson, Paul McCarthy, Barbara Drucker and Mark Durant.
+Safi Alia Shabaik was born and raised in Los Angeles.
+She discovered her visual voice at the early age of five in a children’s pinhole camera class at the California Museum of Science and Industry.
+She earned her B.A. with honors in Fine Art at UCLA, where she was nominated for the Levinson Scholarship and studied with many accomplished contemporary artists, including Catherine Opie, Richard Jackson, Paul McCarthy, Barbara Drucker and Mark Durant.
 She has lived and worked in both Los Angeles and New York.
-While living in NY, she became fashion stylist, photographic documentarian, personal assistant, travel companion, and confidante to the legendary and iconic Ms. Grace Jones, both in her personal and public life for all global performances and appearances.
-Her work has been featured in CameraCraft Magazine, on Upworthy.com, has appeared in Grace Jones’s book "I'll Never Write My Memoirs", on the cover of Artillery Magazine, on the Los Angeles Times website.
-Her work is part of many private collections, and has been exhibited in both solo and group shows in many galleries nationally.
+While living in NY, she became fashion stylist, photographic documentarian, personal assistant, travel companion, and confidante to the legendary and iconic Ms. Grace Jones, both in her personal and public life.
+Safi’s work has been featured in The New York Times, CameraCraft, Catalyst: Interviews, VoyageLA and Upworthy.com.
+Additionally, her work has appeared in Grace Jones’s book: I'll Never Write My Memoirs, on the cover of Artillery Magazine, and in The Los Angeles Times.
+Her work is in several private collections, and she has exhibited in both solo and group shows in galleries nationally.
 She is a member of the Los Angeles Street Collective and is a charter member and teaching assistant at Los Angeles Center of Photography (LACP).